Critical path method: Flexibility

 A schedule generated using the critical path techniques often is not realized precisely, as estimations are used to calculate times: if one mistake is made, the results of the analysis may change.
 This could cause an upset in the implementation of a project if the estimates are blindly believed, and if changes are not addressed promptly.
 However, the structure of critical path analysis is such that the variance from the original schedule caused by any change can be measured, and its impact either ameliorated or adjusted for.
 Indeed, an important element of project postmortem analysis is the 'as built critical path' (ABCP), which analyzes the specific causes and impacts of changes between the planned schedule and eventual schedule as actually implemented.

+Usage

+Critical path techniques are widely used in planning, managing and controlling the delivery of construction projects.
+A technique known as "as-built critical path analysis" can also be used to assess the causes of a delay in completing a project, especially where there may have been more than one delaying factor and liability needs to be established for compensation and damages purposes.
+However, the use of as-built CPA in a legal context has been criticised, for example in the Scottish court case of City Inn Ltd. v Shepherd Construction (2007), because of its susceptibility to easily-made errors which can "invalidate the entire analysis".

+Independent consultancies such as HSE Contractors provide explanations and applications of CPM scheduling in modern construction projects.